TaylanUB/scheme-bytestructures/README.md

 First references through `bytestructure` with the given zero or more `index` values to arrive at a certain bytevector, byte-offset, and bytestructure descriptor.
-This is done by calling the `ref-helper` of the descriptor of `bytestructure` on the bytevector and offset of `bytestructure` and the first index, yielding an intermediate triple of a bytevector, offset and descriptor; then calling the `ref-helper` of that descriptor on that bytevector and offset and the second index, and so on until the indices are exhausted.
+This is done by calling the `unwrapper` of the descriptor of `bytestructure` on the bytevector and offset of `bytestructure` and the first index, yielding an intermediate triple of a bytevector, offset and descriptor; then calling the `unwrapper` of that descriptor on that bytevector and offset and the second index, and so on until the indices are exhausted.
 Finally, calls the `getter` of the finally arrived descriptor on the finally arrived